MicrosoftDocs/webview2-win32-reference/1-0-4181-prerelease/icorewebview2find.md

 > public HRESULT [Start](#start)([ICoreWebView2FindOptions](icorewebview2findoptions.md#icorewebview2findoptions) * options, [ICoreWebView2FindStartCompletedHandler](icorewebview2findstartcompletedhandler.md#icorewebview2findstartcompletedhandler) * handler)

-Displays the Find bar and starts the find session.
-If a find session was already ongoing, it will be stopped and replaced with this new instance.
-If called with an empty string, the Find bar is displayed but no finding occurs.
-Changing the FindOptions object after initiation won't affect the ongoing find session.
-To change the ongoing find session, Start must be called again with a new or modified FindOptions object.
-Start supports HTML and TXT document queries.
-In general, this API is designed for text-based find sessions.
-If you start a find session programmatically on another file format that doesn't have text fields, the find session will try to execute but will fail to find any matches.
-(It will silently fail) Note: The asynchronous action completes when the UI has been displayed with the find term in the UI bar, and the matches have populated on the counter on the find bar.
-There may be a slight latency between the UI display and the matches populating in the counter.
-The MatchCountChanged and ActiveMatchIndexChanged events are only raised after Start has completed; otherwise, they will have their default values (-1 for active match index and 0 for match count).
-To start a new find session (beginning the search from the first match), call `Stop` before invoking `Start`.
-If `Start` is called consecutively with the same options and without calling `Stop`, the find session will continue from the current position in the existing session.
-Calling `Start` without altering its parameters will behave either as `FindNext` or `FindPrevious`, depending on the most recent search action performed.
-Start will default to forward if neither have been called.
-However, calling Start again during an ongoing find session does not resume from the point of the current active match.
-For example, given the text "1 1 A 1 1" and initiating a find session for "A", then starting another find session for "1", it will start searching from the beginning of the document, regardless of the previous active match.
-This behavior indicates that changing the find query initiates a completely new find session, rather than continuing from the previous match index.
+Initiates a find operation using the specified options asynchronously.
+Starting find is an asynchronous operation and can be configured with notification handlers to know when the starting find operation has completed.
+The Find dialog will appear after the StartAsync operation completes.
+Note that the async behavior only applies to starting the find, not to the entire find dialog session.

+Displays the Find bar and starts the find session, replacing any existing session.
+Shows the Find bar even with empty search strings (no actual finding occurs).
+Supports HTML and TXT document queries; silently fails on unsupported formats.
+FindOptions changes after initiation don't affect the active session.

+The async action completes when the Find bar UI displays the search term and the match counter populates (may have slight latency).
+The MatchCountChanged and ActiveMatchIndexChanged events fire only after completion with default values of -1 for active match index and 0 for match count before completion.

+To start a new session from the first match, call Stop() before Start().
+Consecutive calls with the same options continue from the current position.
+Without parameters, it behaves as FindNext or FindPrevious based on the last action (defaults to forward).
+Different search terms always start a new session from the document beginning.

 ```cpp
 bool AppWindow::Start(const std::wstring& searchTerm)